 You Will Need

-A basic knowledge of aperture, shutter speed, ISO and exposure modes is desirable.
+A basic knowledge of aperture, shutter speed, ISO and exposure modes is desirable but not essential.

-If you don’t have a DSLR, you can loan one and try it out before purchasing.
+If you don’t have a DSLR, you can borrow one from me and try it out before purchasing.

 What is Macro?